SwaroopGiri/AWS-SAP-C02-Notes/README.md

 Static Web Hosting

 Bittorrent Protocol: Use Bittorrent protocol to retrieve publically available object by automatically generating .torrent files.
 Share objects in S3 over bittorrent protocol

+S3 sync feature is available in AWS CLI using which you can sync data to S3, without manually uploading objects to S3

+Remember that the sync feature of S3 only uploads the “delta” or in other words, the “difference” in the subset, it is better for migration tasks with time constraint.
+Sync can be done days before and then consecutive sync tasks will take fraction of time.

+S3 bucket events can directly trigger a lambda function without eventbridge

+Origin Access Identity is mainly used to restrict access to objects in S3 bucket and only allow access from cloudfront

+When Versioning feature is enabled in S3, it causes all of the existing files to have a Version ID of null

 ### Glacier